sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 3
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Nmap's Netcat replacement
+Short desc    : Nmap's Netcat replacement
 URL          : http://nmap.org/
-Лицензия     : Nmap
+License      : Nmap
-Описание     : Ncat is a feature packed networking utility which will read and
+Descript     : Ncat is a feature packed networking utility which will read and
              : write data across a network from the command line.
 It uses both
              : TCP and UDP for communication and is designed to be a reliable
              : back-end tool to instantly provide network connectivity to other